documentationfor yFiles for HTML 3.0.0.1

 Re-ordering Model Items

-GraphModelManager provides methods that re-order IModelItem in their layer which changes the order in which the elements of this layer are rendered.
-Re-ordering Model Items presents the methods and what they do.
+GraphModelManager provides methods that re-order IModelItem within their layer, which changes the order in which the elements of this layer are rendered.
+Re-ordering Model Items presents these methods and describes what they do.

-With WebGL2 rendering, the rendering order of individual elements cannot be changed in this way.
+With WebGL rendering, the rendering order of individual elements cannot be changed in this way.

 Convenience Methods that change the order of model items in their layer.